-There are certain times when plastic cups, paper plates, and plastic forks just won't cut it.
+There are certain times when plastic cups, paper plates, and disposable forks just won't cut it.
 And when these occasions arise, it helps to be equipped with the tricks and tips you'll need to successfully host a (more) sophisticated gathering.
 Think occasions such as a small but significant anniversary or reaching the big 3-0 (or 4-0) or even an old friend coming into town.
 For these celebrations that are just a tad more special than the everyday, taking a more formal approach to a dinner party might be the perfect special effect.

 The main identifier of a formal or semiformal event is the invitation.
 While we've all become accustomed to the ease and convenience of e-vite, receiving an invitation by snail mail will signify the standard you're setting for the event.
 It's certainly not necessary to hire a calligrapher (unless such creative urges call) or to spend a fortune getting your invite engraved, but sending your correspondence by regular mail will let your guests know what to expect out of the evening in a subtly delightful way.
 And let's face it, everybody loves receiving mail that isn't a bill.

 One way to ensure your party is a success is by providing the appropriate amount of libations.
 A well-stocked bar will get you far.
 For a more sophisticated affair, you may want to kick off the festivities with champagne or cocktails along with your hors d'œuvres, in which case you'd want to provide standard spirits (like gin, vodka, whiskey, tequila) and the fixings (olives, tonic water, orange peel, lemon or lime twists) for popular apéritifs.

 When it comes to the meal, do some research to find out which wines you should pair with what you're serving.
 You don't have to become a sommelier overnight, but you'll be able to find answers for what pairs well with specific dishes.
 Serving beverages at the right temperature and in the correct glassware are also signs of a sophisticated event.